 Associate Provost for Strategic Initiatives and Partnerships

 Ifeoma Nwankwo is the associate provost for strategic initiatives and partnerships.
-In this role, Ifeoma will work with colleagues in the Office of the Provost, deans and faculty in all schools and colleges, and other campus academic leaders to enhance the university’s efforts and outcomes in strategic initiatives and to engage the campus community.
-She will also work to facilitate academic partnerships that support the university’s strategic mission.
+In this role, Ifeoma works with colleagues in the Office of the Provost, deans and faculty in all schools and colleges, and other campus academic leaders to enhance the university’s efforts and outcomes in strategic initiatives, to engage the campus and Middle Tennessee communities and to advance academic partnerships that support the university's strategic mission.

-Nwankwo is the founding director of Voices from Our America, an international project linking academic research, K-12 curriculum development and community engagement, and of The Wisdom of the Elders, an initiative focused on revealing and recognizing older adults’ life- and soul-sustaining wisdoms and productively incorporating them into K-12, undergraduate, graduate and health professions education.
+Nwankwo directs Voices from Our America, an international project linking academic research, K-12 curriculum development and community engagement, and of The Wisdom of the Elders, a combination publicly-engaged research program and health study focused on revealing and recognizing older adults’ life- and soul-sustaining wisdoms and productively incorporating them into K-12, undergraduate, graduate and health professions education.
 She is the principal investigator and lead faculty member of the related Wisdom Working Group, a trans-institutional program.